Code-Institute-Submissions/webalyzer/README.md

     -   #### Returning Visitor Goals

         1. I want the app to offer quick access to it's options.
-        2. I want the app to provide a help doc. if needed.
+        2. I want the app to provide a more in detail section about each option, if needed.

         <br>